mongodb/specifications/source/connection-string/connection-string-spec.md

 specific to a different driver or is misspelled or just not supported.
 So the only way to stay portable and support configuration of all options is to not throw an exception but rather log a warning.

-Q: How long should deprecation options be supported?\
-This is not declared in this specification.
+Q: How long should deprecation options be supported?<br> This is not declared in this specification.
 It's not deemed responsible to give a single timeline for how long deprecated options should be supported.
 As such any specifications that deprecate options that do have the context of the decision should provide the timeline.

-Q: Why can I not use a standard URI parser?\
-The connection string format does not follow the standard URI format (as described in [RFC 3986](http://tools.ietf.org/html/rfc3986)) we differ in two key areas:
+Q: Why can I not use a standard URI parser?<br> The connection string format does not follow the standard URI format (as described in [RFC 3986](http://tools.ietf.org/html/rfc3986)) we differ in two key areas:

-1. Hosts\
-   The connection string allows for multiple hosts for high availability reasons but standard URI's only ever define a single host.
+1. Hosts<br> The connection string allows for multiple hosts for high availability reasons but standard URI's only ever define a single host.

-2. Query Parameters / Connection Options\
-   The connection string provides a concreted definition on how the Connection Options are parsed, including definitions of different data types.
+2. Query Parameters / Connection Options<br> The connection string provides a concreted definition on how the Connection Options are parsed, including definitions of different data types.
 The [RFC 3986](http://tools.ietf.org/html/rfc3986) only defines that they are `key=value` pairs and gives no instruction on parsing.
 In fact different languages handle the parsing of query parameters in different ways and as such there is no such thing as a standard URI parser.

-Q: Can the connection string contain non-ASCII characters?\
-The connection string can contain non-ASCII characters.
+Q: Can the connection string contain non-ASCII characters?<br> The connection string can contain non-ASCII characters.
 The connection string is text, which can be encoded in any way appropriate for the application (e.g. the C Driver requires you to pass it a UTF-8 encoded connection string).

-Q: Why does reference implementation check for a `.sock` suffix when parsing a socket path and possible auth database?\
-To simplify parsing of a socket path followed by an auth database, we rely on MongoDB's [naming restrictions](https://www.mongodb.com/docs/manual/reference/limits/#naming-restrictions)), which do not allow database names to contain a dot character, and the fact that socket paths must end with `.sock`.
+Q: Why does reference implementation check for a `.sock` suffix when parsing a socket path and possible auth database?<br> To simplify parsing of a socket path followed by an auth database, we rely on MongoDB's [naming restrictions](https://www.mongodb.com/docs/manual/reference/limits/#naming-restrictions)), which do not allow database names to contain a dot character, and the fact that socket paths must end with `.sock`.
 This allows us to differentiate the last part of a socket path from a database name.
 While we could immediately rule out an auth database